Refusenik

 A typical basis to deny emigration was the alleged association with Soviet state secrets.
 Some individuals were labelled as foreign spies or potential seditionists who purportedly wanted to abuse Israeli aliyah and Law of Return (right to return) as a means of escaping punishment for high treason or sedition from abroad.

 Applying for an exit visa was a step noted by the KGB, so that future career prospects could be impaired.
 As a rule, Soviet dissidents and refuseniks were fired from their workplaces and denied employment according to their major specialty.
 As a result, they had to find a menial job, such as a street sweeper, or face imprisonment on charges of social parasitism.

-Jews were given a special exception by the Soviet government to immigrate to Israel in 1971, leading to the 1970s Soviet Union aliyah.
+The ban on Jews emigrating to Israel was lifted in 1971, leading to the 1970s Soviet Union aliyah.
 The coming to power of Mikhail Gorbachev in the Soviet Union in the mid-1980s, and his policies of glasnost and perestroika, as well as a desire for better relations with the West, allowed most emigrants to emigrate.

 History of the Jewish refuseniks

 Emigration from the Soviet Union was severely restricted outside of familial or ethnic reunification.
 Between 1948 and 1982, the only ethnicities that were allowed to emigrate from the Soviet Union were Germans, Armenians and Jews.
 Not all Jews had their exit visas accepted.

 A large number of Soviet Jews applied for exit visas to leave the Soviet Union, especially in the period following the 1967 Six-Day War.
 While many were allowed to leave, some were refused permission to emigrate by the OVIR (ОВиР, Отдел Виз и Регистрации) or Office of Visas and Registration, the MVD (Soviet Ministry of Internal Affairs) department responsible for exit visas.
 In many instances, the reason given for denial was that these persons had been given access to information vital to Soviet national security and could not now be allowed to leave.

 Despite being given special exception for exit visas by the Soviet government, many Jews faced obstacles in their personal and professional lives—including, for instance, unofficial Jewish quotas which limited or prevented their employment.
 While these restrictions led many Jews to seek emigration, requesting an exit visa was itself seen as a link to Israel.
 At the same time, strong pressure from the United States caused the Soviet authorities to significantly increase emigration.

 In the years 1960 through 1970, only 4,000 people (legally) emigrated from the USSR.
 In the following decade, the number rose to 250,000, to fall again by 1980.
+13,000 exit visas were issued in 1975; 51,300 in 1979; and 9640 in 1980.